 Preliminary test piles

-After the has approved the Contractor’s proposals and calculations for the proposed piling system preliminary test piles shall be constructed as instructed by the .
+After the Project Manager has approved the Contractor’s proposals and calculations for the proposed piling system preliminary test piles shall be constructed as instructed by the Project Manager.
 These shall be loaded to 2.0 times the working load to prove the design and system and to demonstrate that the safe load requirements shall be achieved by the piling method proposed.

-The preliminary test piles shall be located in places proposed by the Contractor and approved by the .
-The shall be given at least 48 hours notice of commencement of construction of the preliminary pile which is to be test-loaded.
+The preliminary test piles shall be located in places proposed by the Contractor and approved by the Project Manager.
+The Project Manager shall be given at least 48 hours notice of commencement of construction of the preliminary pile which is to be test-loaded.

 The preliminary test piles shall be constructed/installed in a manner similar to that to be used for the construction of the working piles by the use of similar equipment and materials.
-Any variation shall only be permitted with the prior approval of the .
+Any variation shall only be permitted with the prior approval of the Project Manager.

 The pile shafts shall be extended where necessary above the cut-off level or working piles so that gauges and other apparatus to be used in the testing process shall not be damaged by water or failing debris and to permit exposure of the reinforcement.